mxcl/swift-sh/README.md

 # Internal Details

-`swift sh` creates a Swift `Package.swift` configured to fetch your dependencies and build a single executable for your script in `~/Library/Developer/swift-sh.cache`†, the script is then executed via `swift run`.
+`swift sh` creates a Swift `Package.swift` package manager project with dependencies in a directory below the swift-sh cache directory †, builds the executable, and then executes it via `swift run`.

-† We use the FreeDesktop specified cache location on Linux.
+The script is (only) rebuilt when the script file is newer than the executable.

+† Specify the cache parent directory using the (FreeDesktop) environment variable XDG_CACHE_HOME.
+If unspecified, on macOS `swif-sh` uses `$HOME/Library/Developer/swift-sh.cache`, and otherwise it uses `$HOME/.cache/swift-sh`.

 # Swift Versions